beanyboye/codebar/Labs/learn_python/README.md

 others ways to problem solve.
 This will also improve your ability to read other peoples code - an essential skill in industry!

+This will also include _testing_ files.
+Often in industry and education the importance of unit testing is not emphasised enough.
+The examples provided should give you a idea on the importance of testing and how testing can be applied in a small project.
+We encourage you to talk to your coach regarding unit testing.